Pentecost is a sacred festival commanded in the Bible to be held each year in late spring. This year it will be observed on Sunday, June 5.

 Both loaves were leavened, representing sin.
 What an appropriate contrast with the perfect Jesus Christ, who led the way and is pictured with the wave sheaf offering.
 These leavened loaves help us see the great need to have Jesus Christ living in us by the Holy Spirit, empowering us to overcome.

 Those who observe Pentecost today remember not only the Holy Spirit being made available to those called and baptized when the Church began, but even further back to the year of Israel’s exodus from Egypt.
-Indications in Scripture are that it was on Pentecost when God presented the Ten Commandments to the nation of Israel at Mount Sinai (Exodus 19-20).
+It was on Pentecost when God presented the Ten Commandments to the nation of Israel at Mount Sinai (Exodus 19-20).

 Though these two events occurred centuries apart, together they teach us a vital lesson.
 The people of ancient Israel did not possess God’s Holy Spirit.
 Without that power, they were unable to obey God.
 Their hearts were hard—much like the tablets of stone the Ten Commandments were written on—thus they failed to keep their covenant with Him.
 This shows us how much we need God’s Holy Spirit to be able to obey Him.
 With that Spirit, those called today to a new covenant have the power to keep the law on a fuller, spiritual level.
 With the Holy Spirit, the law can actually be written, not on stone, but on pliable hearts (Ezekiel 36:25-27).